christocracy/cordova-plugin-background-geolocation/README.md

 ## Using the plugin ##
 The plugin creates the object `window.plugins.backgroundGeoLocation` with the methods

-  `configure(success, fail, option)`,
+* `configure(success, fail, option)`

-  `start(success, fail)`
+* `start(success, fail)`

-  `stop(success, fail)`.
+* `stop(success, fail)`

 A full example could be:
 ```
-//
-//
-// after deviceready
-//
-//
+document.addEventListener('deviceready', onDeviceReady, false);

+function onDeviceReady () {
     var bgGeo = window.plugins.backgroundGeoLocation;

     /**
-* This would be your own callback for Ajax-requests after POSTing background geolocation to your server.
-*/
-var yourAjaxCallback = function(response) {
-    ////
-    // IMPORTANT:  You must execute the #finish method here to inform the native plugin that you're finished,
-    //  and the background-task may be completed.
-You must do this regardless if your HTTP request is successful or not.
-    // IF YOU DON'T, ios will CRASH YOUR APP for spending too much time in the background.
-    //
-    //
-    bgGeo.finish();
-};

-/**
     * This callback will be executed every time a geolocation is recorded in the background.
     */
     var callbackFn = function(location) {
         console.log('[js] BackgroundGeoLocation callback:  ' + location.latitude + ',' + location.longitude);

         // Do your HTTP request here to POST location to your server.
-    //
-    //
+        // jQuery.post(url, JSON.stringify(location));

-    yourAjaxCallback.call(this);
+        /*
+        IMPORTANT:  You must execute the #finish method here to inform the native plugin that you're finished, and the background-task may be completed.
+You must do this regardless if your HTTP request is successful or not.
+        IF YOU DON'T, ios will CRASH YOUR APP for spending too much time in the background.
+        */
+        bgGeo.finish();
     };

     var failureFn = function(error) {
         console.log('BackgroundGeoLocation error');
-}
+    };

     // BackgroundGeoLocation is highly configurable.
+See platform specific configuration options
     bgGeo.configure(callbackFn, failureFn, {
         desiredAccuracy: 10,
         stationaryRadius: 20,
         distanceFilter: 30,
-    notificationIconColor: '#4CAF50', // <-- android only
-    notificationTitle: 'Background tracking', // <-- android only, customize the title of the notification
-    notificationText: 'ENABLED', // <-- android only, customize the text of the notification
-    notificationIcon: 'notification_icon', // <-- android only, customize the notification icon
-    activityType: 'AutomotiveNavigation',
         debug: true, // <-- enable this hear sounds for background-geolocation life-cycle.
         stopOnTerminate: false, // <-- enable this to clear background location settings when the app terminates
-    locationService: bgGeo.service.ANDROID_FUSED_LOCATION
     });

     // Turn ON the background-geolocation system.
 The user will be tracked whenever they suspend the app.
     bgGeo.start();

     // If you wish to turn OFF background-tracking, call the #stop method.
     // bgGeo.stop();
+}
 ```

 NOTE: On some platforms is required to enable Cordova's GeoLocation in the foreground and have the user accept Location services by executing `#watchPosition` or `#getCurrentPosition`.
 Not needed on Android.